Contact Us

 - Be aware of the penalties for non-compliance, which can include fines of up to $5,000 for the first offense and $10,000 for each repeat offense.

-The end of the de minimis exemption means per-parcel costs will rise.
-A key strategy for e-commerce businesses is to shift from individual, direct-to-consumer parcel shipping to bulk air and ocean freight.
-By consolidating multiple orders into a single shipment via cargo carriers, you can significantly reduce your per-parcel cost.
-This approach lowers not only freight expenses but also 3PL receiving and customs clearance costs on a per-unit basis.
+A key strategy will be to shift from individual, D2C parcel shipping to bulk air and ocean freight.
+By consolidating orders into a single shipment, you significantly reduce your per-parcel cost.
+This approach lowers not only freight expenses but also customs clearance costs on a per-unit basis.
+Here's how we can help:

-- Strategically Located U.S. Warehouses: Our own warehouses in Illinois and New Jersey are perfectly positioned to receive bulk air and ocean freight.
-From these hubs, we provide efficient pick-and-pack services for last-mile delivery to your U.S. customers.
+- Strategically Located U.S. Warehouses: Our warehouses in Illinois and New Jersey are perfectly positioned to receive bulk air and ocean freight.
+We provide efficient pick-and-pack services for last-mile delivery to your U.S. customers.

-- In-House Customs Brokerage: Our dedicated team of licensed customs brokers will manage all the complex customs clearance paperwork and formal entries for your bulk shipments, ensuring compliance and preventing delays.
+- In-House Customs Brokerage: Our dedicated team of licensed customs brokers will manage all the complex customs clearance paperwork and formal entries for your bulk shipments.

 - Global Tracking and Visibility: Our powerful online tools provide full, end-to-end visibility of your shipments, from the moment they leave their origin to the final delivery to your customer's door.